 There are also things like pest inspections and a stage inspection to go through.
 The former is self-explanatory – simply looking for evidence of pest presence around the home, internally and externally, that might cause problems down the track.
 An example of this would be with cockroaches.
 The insect breeds and resides in damp, dark places, such as under the floor of a home.
 Not many people inspect the underside of a house on their hands and knees during a new home inspection, so having a professional do this for you could pay off.
 Fumigation to get rid of these critters is an expensive and time-consuming process, so it’s going to be worth your while to potentially shave a few dollars off your bid to compensate for this cost.

 Pro Inspections Australia reports that there are plenty of safe ways to remove pests that don’t affect the environment or any people in the vicinity, so having a professional looking after this aspect of a property inspection will be invaluable.

+The full inspection process is simple enough – but understanding what your professional inspector is going to be looking for is going to be a great help at many levels.
 A building stage inspection is done as the property is being constructed in five steps.
 These are all separate inspections, and the presence of one when you are buying a property could be a very positive thing.
 It means that during the build, standards were adhered to and reported on, so your potential new home is going to stand strong for a long while to come.

 The five stages of this inspection are: